apache/skywalking-java/docs/en/setup/service-agent/java-agent/TLS.md

 ## Enable mutual TLS

 - Sharing gRPC server must be started with enabled mTLS.
-More details see `receiver-sharing-server` section in `application.yaml`.
-Please refer to [gRPC SSL](../../backend/grpc-ssl.md)
+More details see `receiver-sharing-server` section in `application.yaml` of SkyWalking OAP Server.
 - Configure Client-side SSL/TLS in `agent.conf`.
 - Change `SW_AGENT_COLLECTOR_BACKEND_SERVICES` to host and port of `receiver-sharing-server`.